s-maibuecher/learnAzureProject/README.md

 in Docker:

-[ ] GET endpoint, which give back count of api calls to its endpoint
+[x] GET endpoint, which give back count of api calls to its endpoint

-[ ] connected postgres db in separate Container
+[x] connected postgres db in separate Container

+[x] via docker-compose

 [ ] served from Azure